Guide to the individual coverage HRA (ICHRA)

 What are the benefits of an ICHRA?

-There are many benefits to offering an ICHRA to your employees, including how it empowers employees to take control of their healthcare, its customizable nature, no contribution or participation requirements, and tax advantages.
+Offering an ICHRA to your employees has many benefits, including its customizable nature, no contribution or participation requirements, and tax advantages.
+It empowers employees to take control of their healthcare.

 Empower employees to get the coverage and medical services that work best for them